dmosora/thimble-wifi-robot-controller/README.md

 # thimble-wifi-robot-controller
-I'm just starting out learning Unity, and making robots with Thimble.io.
+I'm just starting out learning Unity, and getting some electronics experience with monthly Thimble kits.
 So, here's a quick Unity sketch mocked up to control the WiFi robot built from the Thimble project kit.
 This was kind of hacked together over a couple of days, but I was able to chase the dog around with a phone-controlled robot so it was well worth it!

 ### Contains
 ##### Arduino